Emagonefil/Uni-Teamporject/src/game/network/README.md

 //get all new moves of clients from last time getMoves() List<String> moves = server.getMoves();

-//send List to all clients connected to this server server.Broadcast(List list);
+//send Object to all clients connected to this server server.Broadcast(Object obj);
 ```